1997 Stanley Cup playoffs: (1) Colorado Avalanche vs. (3) Detroit Red Wings

-Stanley Cup Finals
+Stanley Cup Final

 This was the first and to date only playoff series between these two teams.
 Detroit made their twentieth appearance in the Finals and second in the past three years.
 Their last appearance was in 1995, where they were upset by the New Jersey Devils in a sweep.
 Philadelphia made their seventh appearance in the Finals and first since 1987 when they lost to the Edmonton Oilers in seven games.
 Detroit last won the Stanley Cup in 1955, while Philadelphia last won the Stanley Cup in 1975.
 The Red Wings swept the Flyers to win their first Stanley Cup since 1955 and eighth overall, ending what was the longest Stanley Cup title drought in the league at that time.

-With the loss, the Flyers' record in the Stanley Cup Finals fell to 2-5.
+With the loss, the Flyers' record in the Stanley Cup Final fell to 2-5.
 The Red Wings would win the Stanley Cup three more times after this in 1998, 2002, and 2008.
-The 1997 Stanley Cup Finals began a streak of playoff success for Detroit-based teams over their Philadelphia counterparts.
+The 1997 Stanley Cup Final began a streak of playoff success for Detroit-based teams over their Philadelphia counterparts.
 After the Red Wings' victory, the NBA's Detroit Pistons would defeat the Philadelphia 76ers in the NBA playoffs in 2003, 2005, and 2008.